dniklaus/wiring-lora-skeleton/README.md

 ## How to build for Eclipse CDT
   1. Create a directory where your Eclipse Workspace will be stored and where this project shall be cloned into.
 E.g. `C:\git\pio-prj`
-  2. Clone this repository recursively into the folder you created before, `git clone --recursive git@github.com:dniklaus/wiring-skeleton.git`
+  2. Clone the repository - [wiring-lora-skeleton](https://github.com/ERNICommunity/wiring-lora-skeleton) - into the folder you created before, `git clone git@github.com:ERNICommunity/wiring-lora-skeleton.git`
-  3. Open a command shell in the just cloned project folder, i.e in `C:\git\pio-prj\wiring-skeleton`
+  3. Open a command shell in the just cloned project folder , i.e in `C:\git\pio-prj\wiring-lora-skeleton`
   4. Run the command `pio init --ide eclipse`, this prepares the project to be edited using Eclipse CDT
   5. Run the command `pio run`, this starts the project build